dell/csm-operator/tests/README.md

 ### Array Information

-For PowerFlex, Unity, PowerScale, PowerStore, and Authorization system-specific information (array login credentials, system IDs, endpoints, etc.) need to be provided in e2e/array-info.env so that all the required resources (secrets, storageclasses, etc.) can be created by the tests.
-Example values have been inserted; please replace these with values from your system.
+For PowerFlex, Unity, PowerScale, PowerStore, and Authorization system-specific information (array login credentials, system IDs, endpoints, etc.) need to be provided in e2e/array-info.yaml so that all the required resources (secrets, storageclasses, etc.) can be created by the tests.
+The sample file ships with all values empty; fill in only the sections for the platforms you are testing.
 Refer to [CSM documentation](https://dell.github.io/csm-docs/docs/) for any further questions about driver or module pre-requisites.

-In the case of end-to-end tests that involve PowerFlex zoning functionality, a second PowerFlex array will be necessary with its credentials provided in e2e/array-info.env.
+In the case of end-to-end tests that involve PowerFlex zoning functionality, a second PowerFlex array will be necessary with its credentials provided in the `pflex-zoning` section of e2e/array-info.yaml.

 Please note that, if tests are stopped in the middle of a run, some files in `testfiles/*-templates` folders may remain in a partially modified state and break subsequent test runs.
 To undo these changes, you can run `git checkout -- <template file>`.